Curriculum for Compulsory Secondary Education (ESO)

 Meanwhile, the EDIA Project (Educational, Digital, Innovative and Open) of the National Centre for Curriculum Development in Non-Proprietary Systems (CEDEC) promotes and supports the creation of digital and methodological transformation dynamics in schools to improve student learning and promote new models for educational institutions.

-EDIA offers a collection of educational content for primary education, among other educational levels.
+EDIA offers a collection of educational content for primary and secondary education, among other educational levels.
 These open educational resources (OER) are curriculum-referenced and offer proposals for active methodologies and the promotion of digital competence in the classroom.
 The resources include all the templates, guides, rubrics and documents necessary to implement the didactic proposal in the classroom.

 The OER are created with the eXeLearning, authoring tool, so that any teacher can access them to use them directly, but also download them and modify them according to their classroom context.
 The OER of the EDIA project have generated networks of teachers who discuss the use of resources and technology in the classroom.
 This virtual faculty constitutes a framework for experimentation to propose new educational content models that develop aspects such as accessibility and topics such as gender equality or digital citizenship.